lvallini/MCMC_galaxyline_analyzer/README.md

 # General purpose and references

-In this repository you can find the Python code that will allow you to derive the gas density, gas metallicity, and deviations from the Kennicutt-Schmidt relation of a galaxy with known star formation rate surface density (Sigma_SFR) and [CII] and [OIII] surface brigthness.
+In this <a href='https://github.com/lvallini/MCMC_galaxyline_analyzer/edit/main/'>repository</a> you can find the Python code that will allow you to derive the gas density, gas metallicity, and deviations from the Kennicutt-Schmidt relation of a galaxy with known star formation rate surface density (Sigma_SFR) and [CII] and [OIII] surface brigthness.

 Details on the equations, and the rationale behind the implemention of this method are provided in the following papers: